Category:

 (Photo by Neilson Barnard/Getty Images)

 After his release, Abagnale tried his hand at numerous jobs but was fired from most after it was discovered he had been hired without revealing his past crimes.
-He again posed as a pilot in 1974 to obtain a job at Camp Manison, a summer children's camp in Texas where he was arrested for stealing cameras from his co-workers.
-During this time, he also falsified his resume to falsely reflect that he had worked with the Los Angeles Police Department and Scotland Yard.
+He again posed as a pilot in 1974 to obtain a job at Camp Manison, a summer children's camp in Texas, where he was arrested for stealing cameras from his co-workers.
+During this time, Frank also falsified his resume to falsely reflect that he had worked with the Los Angeles Police Department and Scotland Yard.
 It was around this time that he decided to change his life–by this point, he had a wife and three sons.
 The family moved to Tulsa and stayed in the same house for 25 years.

 Abagnale & Associates

 Frank then worked undercover for the FBI for more than 30 years as an informant on fraud issues and went on to open his own company, Abagnale & Associates, which also educates on how to avoid becoming a fraud victim.
-Abagnale also wrote the books The Art of the Steal and Stealing Your Life, both on the topic of fraud prevention.
+Abagnale also wrote the books "The Art of the Steal" and "Stealing Your Life," both on the topic of fraud prevention.
 In 2015, Abagnale was named the AARP Fraud Watch Ambassador, where he helps "to provide online programs and community forums to educate consumers about ways to protect themselves from identity theft and cybercrime.
-In 2018 Frank started hosting the AARP podcast "The Perfect Scam."
+In 2018, Frank started hosting the AARP podcast "The Perfect Scam."

-He's also appeared in the media a variety of times including three times on "The Tonight Show."
-He also had a regular slot on the British net work TV series "The Secret Cabaret" in the '90s.
+He's also appeared in the media a variety of times, including three times on "The Tonight Show."
+He also had a regular slot on the British network TV series "The Secret Cabaret" in the '90s.
 A book about Abagnale, "Catch Me If You Can," was turned into a movie by Steven Spielberg in 2002 and featured Leonardo DiCaprio as Abagnale.
 The real Frank Abagnale made a cameo in the film, playing a French police officer taking DiCaprio into custody.

 Personal Life